GSA/digitalgov-pra/_pages/index.md

 - heading: When does the PRA apply?
   body: What kind of information needs PRA approval, and what’s exempt.
   href: /do-i-need-clearance/
-- heading: Learn about PRA for UX/CX research
+- heading: View additional resources
-  body: Determine if you need PRA clearance for your UX/CX research, and how to get it.
+  body: Links to official OMB guidance, plus tools and templates.
-  href: /pra-process-for-ux-cx/
+  href: /additional-resources/
 - heading: Get help with the PRA
   body: Find agency resources to help you prepare your request.
   href: /contact/